-So when it comes to Valentine's Day candy, are you hoping for conversation hearts this year?
-Maybe milk chocolate is more your style?
+So when it comes to Valentine's candy, are you hoping for conversation hearts this year?
+Maybe milk chocolate is more your style for a Valentine's Day gift?
+Or is it a gift box of Lindt chocolate truffles?
 Wonder no more because the Candy Store, known for putting together fun state maps, released their Most Popular Valentine's Day Candy by State.
 Do you agree with your state's choice?

 After moving through 10 years of date, specifically from January 1 to February 14 each year, Candy Store was able to pinpoint exactly what candy users were consistently buying and where they lived.
 As it turns out, Candy Store was surprised to find that the variety box of chocolates in heart-shaped boxes had fallen from the top this year.